Dr. Brooke Goldner’s Goodbye Autoimmune Disease Protocol: Explained Step by Step

 I am not a medical doctor; the following information is for educational purposes only.
 Please consult with your physician before changing your diet or lifestyle.

-I will share her simple protocol below and then show you what that looks like in my daily life.
+I will share Dr. Brooke Goldner’s Goodbye Autoimmune Protocol below, then show you what it looks like in my daily life.

 An inexpensive kitchen scale, easily found on Amazon, will help ensure you get the correct amount of the healing foods.
 Weigh them out to ensure you reach 1 pound of greens/cruciferous.

 A coffee grinder is needed to grind the chia and flax before you use them.
-This helps the omega 3’s to be more available.
-Grinding right before keeps them from getting oxidized and less effective.
+This helps make the omega-3s more available.
+Grinding right before keeps them from oxidizing and losing effectiveness.
 If you use a high-speed blender, grinding them beforehand is unnecessary.

 If you are trying to reverse an autoimmune disease or other health concerns, the protocol is as follows:

 -Raw food only.
-The protocol has been perfected after working with thousands of people, and raw high-nutrient veggies have proven to give the quickest and most predictable outcomes.
+The protocol has been perfected through working with thousands of people, and raw, high-nutrient veggies have proven to deliver the quickest and most predictable outcomes.

 -Minimum 1 pound dark leafy greens/cruciferous.
 These need to be fresh, not frozen.
-Examples are kale, spinach, swiss chard, cabbage (all kinds), brussels sprouts, broccoli, cauliflower, arugula, etc. You can google search for a complete list of cruciferous veggies; there are many!
-We want to consume the highest nutrient greens possible, so lettuces are not part of the 1-pound minimum.
+Examples include kale, spinach, Swiss chard, cabbage (all kinds), Brussels sprouts, broccoli, cauliflower, arugula, etc. You can do a Google search for a complete list of cruciferous veggies; there are many!
+We want to consume the highest-nutrient greens possible, so lettuces are not included in the 1-pound minimum.

--1/2 cup whole chia or flax seed, ground before use.
-Grind right before using it to minimize oxidation of the omega 3s and to get the full benefit.
+-1/2 cup whole chia or flaxseed.
+Grind right before using it to minimize oxidation of the omega-3s and to get the full benefit.
 You may also use flax or chia oil.
 3 tbsp = 1/2 a cup of whole seeds.
 Make sure it is cold-pressed and refrigerated.
 Start slow and work your way up to avoid constipation or diarrhea.

 -16oz of fresh or frozen fruit.
 I like frozen as it’s always available and fresh.
-If you up your cruciferous/greens to 24oz you can also up your fruit up to 24oz.
-Their official protocol says “minimal fruit,” but from what I have gathered from people in her private “Rapid Recovery” program, the above percentages is how I understand it.
+If you up your cruciferous/greens to 24oz, you can also up your fruit to 24oz.
+Their official protocol says “minimal fruit,” but from what I have gathered from people in her private “Rapid Recovery” program, the above percentages are how I understand it.

 -Minimum 96oz, or 3 liters of water.
-If you weigh over 128 lbs, aim for 1 gallon or 4 liters daily.
+If you weigh over 128 lbs, aim for 1 gallon (4 liters) daily.
 The water you use in your smoothies counts toward your daily total.

 -Unlimited avocados and raw vegetables.
 All raw veggies and avocados are permitted on the protocol; just make sure the required cruciferous/dark leafy greens needs are met first.